How to apply for council housing

 You have to wait for an offer if your council uses direct offers.

 Some councils only make one offer but you could get more from other councils.
 Check your local council's policy.

 You should not be offered a property in an area that puts you at risk of domestic abuse or racial harassment.

 It's risky to turn down an offer of a council or housing association home.

-The council could remove or suspend you from the list, or give you less priority if you refuse an offer and their policy allows this.
+The council could remove or suspend you from the list or give you less priority if their policy allows this.

-You can ask the council to withdraw the offer and make another one if you think the offer is unsuitable.
+You can ask the council to withdraw the offer and make another one if you think it is unsuitable.
 Some councils have their own review process for this.
 If the council refuses to make another offer you could use the complaints procedure.

 You should accept the offer and ask for a review if you think it's unsuitable.

 Find out about final offers of housing if you're homeless